PiotrRut/prutkowski.dev/README.md

 My old personal website, which I made back in 2019, was well overdue for a redesign.
 I therefore finally decided to sit down and do it, and that is exactly how this website was created.

-It is written entirely from scratch using React and Gatsby.
+It is written entirely from scratch using React and Next.
 It is mostly a single page web app, with a few exceptions:

 - **Projects**: This page holds a list of all my public GitHub repositories, automatically updated from the GitHub API.
 - **Blog**: Holds a list of all my blog posts, written in Markdown.